bradleyplunkett/FivePointsSecuritySystems/README.md

 ## Check if they are connected
 1. With the two apps running, open your browser in http://localhost:3000/.
-2. If you see a webpage saying `Welcome to React`, it means the FrontEnd is working.
+2. If you see a webpage saying `Five Points Security Systems`, it means the FrontEnd is working.
-3. If the same webpage has the phrase `API is working properly`, it means the API is working.
+3. If the same webpage has the phrase `Affordable Solutions to Protect your Home in the Mile High City!`, it means the API is working.
-4. Enjoy!
 # FivePointsSecuritySystems